Best of the Northumberland Coastal Path

 Inn to Inn Walking | Walk from place-to-place changing accommodations each night.
 Generally staying in B&B’s, inns, and guesthouses.

 This short break itinerary has been graded as easy to moderate and showcases the best of the Northumberland Coastal Path.
 You are right by the sea for most of the walk as we have taken out the inland detour between Belford and Holy Island on this itinerary.
 This is a low-level route with very few climbs, nothing that involves too much ascent/descent and perfect for the regular walker.
-Most of the walk you will be following footpaths and bridleways, and some sections include some beach walking which can slow down your progress along the route.
+Most of the walk you will be following well-waymarked footpaths and bridleways, and some sections include some beach walking which can slow down your progress along the route.

 One of the highlights of this tour is the high standard of accommodation that we book in the seaside villages along the coast.
 We have been offering the Northumberland Coastal Path since 2011 and have since developed strong relationships with the local suppliers.
-You will stay in carefully selected 3 or 4 star B&B’s, guesthouses, country pubs and small hotels where a warm Northumbrian welcome always awaits.
+You will stay in carefully selected 3 or 4-star B&B’s, guesthouses, country pubs and small hotels where a warm Northumbrian welcome always awaits.
 We secure en-suite rooms or rooms with private facilities, and a delicious breakfast is guaranteed to set you up for the day ahead.

-The Northumberland Coastal Path is very well way marked throughout and you should have no problems following the route by following the instructions in your guidebook carefully.
+The Northumberland Coastal Path is well waymarked throughout, maintained and easy to follow.
+You should have no problems following the route by following the instructions in your guidebook carefully.
 There are some opportunities for walking on the beach rather than on the way-marked path and these are noted clearly in your guidebook.

 - Overnight stays in handpicked B&Bs, guest houses and small hotels in en-suite rooms wherever possible